espressomd/espresso/doc/sphinx/inter_bonded.rst

-To simulate rigid bonds, |es| uses the Rattle Shake algorithm which satisfies internal constraints for molecular models with internal constraints, using Lagrange multipliers.:cite:`andersen83a` The constrained bond distance is named :math:`r`, the positional tolerance is named :math:`ptol` and the velocity tolerance is named :math:`vtol`.
+To simulate rigid bonds, |es| uses the Rattle Shake algorithm which satisfies internal constraints for molecular models with internal constraints, using Lagrange multipliers.\ :cite:`andersen83a` The constrained bond distance is named :math:`r`, the positional tolerance is named :math:`ptol` and the velocity tolerance is named :math:`vtol`.